astronomer/docs/software/install-airgapped.md

     enabled: false
 ```

-Astronomer Software on Openshift is only supported when using [a third-party ingress-controller](#elect-to-use-a-third-party-ingress-controller) and using the [logging sidecar](#configure-sidecar-logging) feature of Astronomer Software.
+Astronomer Software on OpenShift is only supported when using [a third-party ingress-controller](#elect-to-use-a-third-party-ingress-controller) and using the [logging sidecar](#configure-sidecar-logging) feature of Astronomer Software.
 The above configuration enables both of these items.

 ## Step 23: (Optional) Limit Astronomer to a namespace pool {#configure-namespace-pools}

 By default, Astronomer Software automatically creates namespaces for each new Airflow Deployment.

-You may restrict the airflow-management components of Astronomre Software to a list of pre-defined namespaces and configure it to operate without a ClusterRole by following instructions in [Configure a Kubernetes namespace pool for Astronomer Software](namespace-pools.md) and setting`global.clusterRoles` to `false`.
+You can restrict the Airflow management components of Astronomer Software to a list of predefined namespaces and configure it to operate without a ClusterRole by following the instructions in [Configure a Kubernetes namespace pool for Astronomer Software](namespace-pools.md) and setting `global.clusterRoles` to `false`.

 ## Step 24: (Optional) Enable sidecar logging {#configure-sidecar-logging}